Order by 12/19/19 so your package arrives by Christmas Day.

 Vanilla is a flavoring derived from the fruits of the Vanilla orchid, a native plant of Mexico.
 The Mexican vanilla bean is a thicker and darker bean that has a smooth, strong, rich fragrance and flavor.

 Originally cultivated by Pre-Columbian Mesoamerican peoples what is modern-day Mexico, the Spanish conquistador Hernan Cortes is credited with introducing both vanilla and chocolate to Europe in the 1520s.

 Vanilla is the second most expensive spice [after saffron], due to the extensive labor required to hand-pollinate and grow the vanilla seed pods.
-Our Mexican vanilla extract is known for its creamy, spicy flavor that has a special affinity for dishes that contain chocolate, cinnamon and other "warm" spices.
-Mexican vanilla extract is also surprisingly clever at drawing out flavors in tomato-based dishes, cutting the tomatoes' acidity.

 Use vanilla to enhance the flavor of other delicious dishes with complementary tastes, such as chocolate, custards, caramel, coffee, and cakes.